simonverret/simonverret.github.io/index.md

 <div>
 <p>I am a postdoctoral researcher in condensed matter physics at Université de Sherbrooke.
 I work with professors David Sénéchal, André-Marie Tremblay and Louis Taillefer.
 My research is focused on high temperature superconductors, in particular phenomenological models of the pseudogap and cluster methods for strongly correlated systems.</p>
-<p>During my PhD, various some researchers' blogs were precious sources for math proofs, short scripts, and understanding some physics concepts.
+<p>During my PhD, research blogs were precious sources for math proofs, short scripts, and understanding a few physics concepts.
 Now that I have some tricks of my own to show, I decided to make this website.
 Feel free to contact me if you have questions.</p>
 <p>Note that a french version of this wesite should be available soon.
 In the meanwhile, you can watch my PhD defense below (in French).</p>
 </div>
 <br>